 Once you have opened your account at IRAR and submitted your transfer form, we will send your request to the custodian within 24 business hours.
 However, once we’ve submitted the request, the process is out of our hands.
 Follow up with your custodian to make sure they completed your transfer.
 We have experienced that when the account owner gets involved, things get done faster.
 Most of the time other custodians won’t talk to us because we are not the owner of the account, so if you keep on top of it, you’ll save time.

 Sometimes we receive re-registered assets for clients that don’t come with an address or any contact information for the investment provider.
 It’s important that you have this information.
 IRAR will need it to send the re-registration of asset request to your investment provider, who (once they receive this information) need to send new title or ownership documents vested in the name of your IRA (as shown: IRAR Trust FBO Your Name & Account Number) for safe keeping and recordkeeping.
 If there’s no way to contact the investment provider, then there’s no way for us to get these documents.

 There are many reasons why you might want to leave your IRA custodian and find a better one.
 Our clients come to us for our low fees and excellent service.
 With our speedy transaction times, as well as our responsiveness and knowledge of our space, there’s not much you can’t accomplish with IRAR— but you can’t say that about every self directed IRA provider.

-We’d be honored to receive your business, AND— if you move your account before the tax deadline, we’ll waive the new account establishment fee when transferring from a self-directed IRA custodian.
+We’d be honored to receive your business, AND— we’ll waive the new account establishment fee when transferring from a self-directed IRA custodian.
 Request a free consultation if you’re interested in paying less while receiving excellent service.
 Happy investing.